-The worst thing for a dog owner is to get a call from the neighbour or from the SPCA complaining about your dog that has jumped the fence again and causing trouble outside the back yard.
+The worst thing for a dog owner is to get a call from the neighbor or the SPCA complaining about your dog that has jumped the fence again and causing trouble outside the back yard.
 It becomes even more frustrating in the case when you have already spent a lot of money on building a good fence.

 Is your dog is also a repeat escaper?
 Does your dog also not like staying in the backyard?
-We can understand your frustration when you feel hopeless how to keep a dog from jumping and climbing the fence.
+We can understand your frustration when you feel hopeless about how to keep a dog from jumping and climbing the fence.

 This is not only your individual problem but several dog owners of a dog having a bit of mischief in him are facing the same issues.
-No worries now, as here in this guide, we present you several methods to keep your dog from jumping and climbing the fence once again.
+No worries now, as here in this guide, we present you with several methods to keep your dog from jumping and climbing the fence once again.

 How to keep a dog from jumping and climbing the fence?